UMassCybersecurity/UMassCTF25/README.md

 > [!IMPORTANT]
 > Flag Format: `UMASS{FLAG}`

+1. Checkout a new branch for your challenge formatted like: `${CHALLENGE_CATEOGRY}/
-1. **Create a new directory** for your challenge within the appropriate category directory:
+2.  **Create a new directory** for your challenge within the appropriate category directory:
    `/challenges/${CHALLENGE_CATEGORY}/${CHALLENGE_NAME}`

    > Ensure your challenge name follows this regex pattern: